onehilltech/promises/README.md

 a promise's settlement, use either `then` or `_catch`.
 It does not matter when you call `then` or `_catch`.
 If the promise is not settled, then the appropriate handler will be called after the promise is settled.
 If the promise is settled, then the appropriate handler will be called as soon as possible.

-All handlers are executed on a separate thread from the caller.
+> *Important.* All handlers are executed on a separate thread.

 ```java
 Promise.resolve (5)